paulmhan/AllChat-v2/README.md

 ## MVP

-Where it all began; our MVP version: [AllChat - MVP](https://github.com/paulmhan/AllChat)
+Where it all began: [AllChat - MVP](https://github.com/paulmhan/AllChat)